Maplewood Richmond Heights School District: History

 In 1840, the first school in the area opened off of Manchester Road and McCausland.
 This school was called the "Washington Institute", and later the Benton Station School.
-At the time it was a part of St. Louis Public Schools, however, in 1876, St. Louis City separated from St. Louis County causing a need for new school districts to serve communities in the county, including Maplewood and the surrounding cities.
+At the time, it was a part of St. Louis Public Schools, however, in 1876, St. Louis City separated from St. Louis County causing a need for new school districts to serve communities in the county, including Maplewood and the surrounding cities.
 In 1907, the first high school opened, making it one of the few high schools in St. Louis County.
 In 1929, construction began on a new high school, which is still in use today.
 By 1935, MRHSD had a running bus system for its pupils.
 In 1951, the name was changed from School District of Maplewood to Maplewood-Richmond Heights School District.
 In 2002, First Lady Laura Bush visited MRH to host a "community and character" national program.
 In 2004, a new elementary school was opened.
 Due to ongoing gentrification within the borders of the MRHSD, student body enrollment has jumped nearly 40% from 1990 to 2019 causing an increased demand for new schools.
 An Early Childhood Center was opened in the early 2000s to accommodate Pre-K children.
-The school district is consistently one of the most improved school districts in Missouri.